Volunteer Assistant Coach, Jumps

 Position: Volunteer Assistant Coach(Jumps) - Former Director of Track & Field/Cross Country

 Alma Mater: Northern Iowa, 1979

-Tom Akers enters his 20th year as the head coach at Eastern Illinois University helping the Panthers create one the dominant track programs in the history of the Ohio Valley Conference.
+Tom Akers enters his first year as a volunteer coach after retiring following the 2017-18 school year.
+As director of the program, he helped the Panthers create one of the dominant track programs in the history of the Ohio Valley Conference.

 Since helping the Panthers transition into the OVC for the 1997 season, EIU has won 15 of 18 OVC Men’s Indoor Track Championships and 14 of 18 OVC Men’s Outdoor Championships.
 Each time Akers has been named the OVC Coach of the Year.
 In 2009 he took over duties as the women’s head track coach as well leading the Panthers to four straight OVC Women’s Indoor and Outdoor titles in from 2009-12.